Hammarberg/c2/README.md

 `c2 --create-project 6502 myawesomeproject sources/hack`

-When executing `c2` without arguments in a project folder, it will build/assemble and depending on the template.
-Tt can automatically launch an emulator if in path.
+When executing `c2` without arguments in a project folder, it will build/assemble and depending on the template and can automatically external tools like an emulator or a deployment script.
 ### Direct assembly
 To use c2 with an external build system like `make`, use `--direct <template> [other arguments] <source>`.